MarcinOrlowski/weekday-plasmoid/README.md

 #### Fake calendar ####

-To make theme testing easier you can enable "Fake calendar" feature and manually configure data passed to Weekday Grid such as day of today and last day of the month.
-All other appearance settings (incl. i.e. localization, day labels, first day of week) are also honored.
+To make theme testing easier you can enable "Use fake calendar" feature and manually configure several parameters normally obtained from the calendar and set it to any values helpful for testing  that would otherwise not ever occur (i.e. week starts on Wednesday).
+Currently "Use fake calendar" option overrides include:

+ * **Fake Today**: Specify what day you want to be considered "Today".
+ * **Fake month last day**: Tricks widget into believing month ends in week being displayed and lets you specify the last day of the month.
+Helpful while testing "Month last day" theme marker
+ * **Fake week start day**: Set your fake first day of the week.

 **NOTE:** Both "Fake Today" and "Fake month last day" feature previous/next navigation buttons.
 These will automatically commit
 "Use Fake Calendar" option as enabled.
 This may not be reflected by "Apply" button so hitting "Cancel" will not disable